Wills and Trusts

 Discretionary Trusts

-A Discretionary Trust allows you to set aside assets in your Will that your trustees can manage flexibly for the benefit of your chosen beneficiaries.
-This type of trust is particularly useful when you want to protect wealth for future generations but allow trustees to make decisions about when and how those funds are used.
+A Discretionary Trust allows you to set aside assets in your Will but allow trustees to make decisions about when and how those funds are used.

 Supporting vulnerable or younger beneficiaries

-These trusts are also ideal if you have young children, grandchildren, or vulnerable family members.
+Discretionary trusts are ideal if you have young children, grandchildren, or vulnerable family members.
 Trustees can release funds for education, healthcare, or living costs, without giving full control of the inheritance too soon.

 Plan with confidence